vishnukumarbp/algorithmsjs/README.md

 ## Insertion sort
-Builds up the sort by gradually creating larger left half, which is always sorted i.e take one element at a time and insert in the right position in the sorted subset Time complexity is O(n^2)
+Builds up the sort by gradually creating larger left half, which is always sorted i.e take one element at a time, compare it to the left and insert in the right position in the sorted subset Time complexity is O(n^2)

 ```javascript